Affinity Bancshares, Inc. (AFBI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2021 Formation of Affinity Bancshares, Inc. Created the holding company structure necessary for the mutual-to-stock conversion.
+2021 Affinity Bancshares, Inc. incorporated Created the holding company structure necessary to transition from a mutual to a stock-owned institution.

-2022 Completion of Mutual-to-Stock Conversion and IPO Transitioned to a publicly traded company (NASDAQ: AFBI), raised $67.9 million in capital, enhancing financial flexibility and growth capacity.
+2022 Completion of Mutual-to-Stock Conversion and IPO Transitioned to a publicly traded company on NASDAQ (AFBI), raising $67.9 million in capital to boost growth capacity.

 Affinity Bancshares, Inc.'s Transformative Moments